GeoMOER/moer-mpg-geoai/docs/units/_unit04/unit04-01_research_questions.md

 Now it is your turn to decide for a self-chosen research question to work on in your final team project.

 ## Research question
-Design a research question that incorporates one of the two methods introduced in the course.
+Design a research question and answer it with the skills you learned in the course.

 Below you can find some examples for research question or topics, which you might work on in your final team project.